syncfusion-content/maui-docs/MAUI/Cartesian-Charts/Legend.md

 {% endtabs %}

 ## Toggle the series visibility
-The visibility of cartesian series can be controlled by tapping the legend item using the [ToggleSeriesVisibility](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.Charts.ChartLegend.html#Syncfusion_Maui_Charts_ChartLegend_ToggleSeriesVisibility) property.
+The visibility of series can be controlled by tapping the legend item using the [ToggleSeriesVisibility](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.Charts.ChartLegend.html#Syncfusion_Maui_Charts_ChartLegend_ToggleSeriesVisibility) property.
 The default value of ToggleSeriesVisibility is `false`.

 {% tabs %}